Battle of the Ogaden: Battle

 The Libyans of the first column encountered stiff resistance that next day, and made only limited progress in the next two days.
 To move the advance along, tanks, flamethrowers, and artillery were brought up to within a few yards of the entrances of the caves where the harassing Ethiopians were sheltered.

 By 23 April, all three columns were in place in front of the "Hindenburg Wall".
 At the first light of dawn on the following day, fighting broke out all along the line.
 But it was the Ethiopians on the southern front, hoping to relieve the pressure on their fortified line of defense, who attacked the Italians along the whole front.
 However, against the weight of the Italian firepower, the Ethiopians could make little progress.
 Even so, the fighting was fierce and surged back and forth.

 It was not until 25 April that the Italians were able to overcome the Ethiopian resistance.
 When additional pressure was applied, the "Hindenburg Wall" gave way and the remaining Ethiopian defenders began a withdrawal.
 Degehabur fell on 30 April and Nasibu withdrew to Harar.
 On 2 May, the Emperor left Addis Ababa to go into exile.
-On 3 May, about one third of the officers on the southern front followed his example.
+On 3 May, about one third of the officers on the southern front followed his example.In the end Nasi’s Eritreans and Dinle’s Ajurans beat the men of Wollega, and of Gemugofa, and of Kulu who had travelled so far to fight.
+Where men on foot fought with men on foot, the battle swayed homerically first to one side, then to another.
+But Nasi had formed two mechanized columns on the right, and as these columns encircled their rear Dejaz Abebe and Dejaz Makonnen pulled back.

 Italian success came at the cost of heavy casualties.
 In roughly ten days of fighting, the Italians suffered over 2,000 casualties.
 While the Ethiopians themselves had over 5,000 casualties, the disparity was much less than was typical.
 On the northern front, the usual ratio between Ethiopian and Italian casualties was ten to one.